tokio-rs/website/content/docs/getting-started/simple-server.md

 A server in `tokio-proto` is made up of three distinct parts:

-- A **codec**, which manages serialization of Rust request and response types a protocol.
+- A **transport**, which manages serialization of Rust request and response types to the underlying socket.
+In this guide, we will implement this using the `Codec` helper.

 - A **protocol specification**, which puts together a codec and some basic information about the protocol (is it